 First of all, as we said above, avoid the impulse to carry the baby on your hip.
 It overloads the back and core muscles, and isn’t natural for your body mechanics (although it may seem so!).
 Invest in a front carrier, or hold the baby at the front of your body as often as you can.

 Also, try to keep your posture steady by sitting in a sturdy upright chair while breastfeeding.
-Sitting in a big, soft couch, for example, could lead you to naturally fall out of posture and hunch over without even realizing.
+Sitting on a big, soft couch, for example, could lead you to naturally fall out of the posture and hunch over without even realizing it.
 It doesn’t have to be rigid or uncomfortable though – a simple rocking chair or padded office chair will do.